ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

     0           534071053        partition6
     ```

-    The output displayed by `vtl verify` should list the  partition's "Slot #", serial number, and the name of the partition bound to this trust link.
+    The output that is displayed by `vtl verify` lists the partition's "Slot #", serial number, and the name of the partition bound to this trust link.
 Any other output indicates a problem.

-    In addition, it's also a good idea to confirm the paths of the certificates and the server in the Chrystoki file located in the `/etc` directory.
+    In addition, it's also a good idea to confirm the paths of the certificates and the server in the Chrystoki file that is located in the `/etc` directory.
 To do so:

     ```sh
     root@IBMADC690867-s6dr# cd /etc/